MitchDorrestijn/QuizFall2017_Mitch_Sjoerd/Data and API.md

 }
 ```

-#### GET /api/games/:gameId/rounds/:roundId/answers/:questionId
+#### GET /api/games/:gameId/rounds/:roundId/answers/current
-Get all answers from all teams for a question within a round, as well as the right answer to the question.
+Get all answers from all teams for the current question within a round, as well as the right answer to the question.
 ##### Response
 ```
 {